hawkgs/dalivali/README.md

 # dalivali

-dalivali (Дали вали; Bulgarian: Is it raining) is a humoristic website that literally tell you whether it's raining or not based on your geolocation.
+dalivali (Дали вали; Bulgarian: Is it raining) is a humoristic website that literally tells you whether it's raining or not based on your geolocation.

 Inspired by the now defunct dalivali.hit.bg